Opentrons/opentrons/api/docs/v2/tutorial.rst

 .. code-block:: python

-        p300 = protocol.load_instrument('p300_single_gen2', 'left', tip_racks=[tiprack])
+        p300 = protocol.load_instrument('p300_single_gen2', 'left', tip_racks=[tips])

 Since the pipette is so fundamental to the protocol, it might seem like you should have specified it first.
-But there’s a good reason why pipettes are added after labware: you need to have already added ``tiprack`` in order to tell the pipette to use it.
-And now you won’t have to reference ``tiprack`` again in your code — it’s assigned to the ``p300`` pipette and the robot will know to use it when commanded to pick up tips.
+But there’s a good reason why pipettes are added after labware: you need to have already added ``tips`` in order to tell the pipette to use it.
+And now you won’t have to reference ``tips`` again in your code — it’s assigned to the ``p300`` pipette and the robot will know to use it when commanded to pick up tips.

 .. note::

     You may notice that the value of ``tip_racks`` is in brackets, indicating that it’s a list.
-This serial dilution protocol only uses one tip rack, but some protocols require more tips, so you can assign them to a pipette all at once, like ``tip_racks=[tiprack1, tiprack2]``.
+This serial dilution protocol only uses one tip rack, but some protocols require more tips, so you can assign them to a pipette all at once, like ``tip_racks=[tips1, tips2]``.

 Commands
 --------